What Is A Smart Meter?

 Your best bet is to contact your energy provider to see if a smart meter is available to you.
 They’re becoming standard equipment.
 If your current meter is faulty, or if you switch to an energy plan that requires it, you should receive a smart meter.

 With that said, it could be the perfect time to shop around for a better energy deal.
 If you want to change to a smarter way of managing your electricity, Billy Explores makes that part easy.
 Visit our energy comparison page today and see what’s on offer in your area.
-We’ve already answered the question of “what is a smart meter?”, so let us answer another question for you too: “What is the better energy deal for me?”
+We’ve already answered the question of “what is a smart meter?”, so let us answer another question for you too: “What is a better energy deal for me?”